Programs by Campus

 Doctor of Philosophy Degree

-The major focus areas are immunology, pathogenesis, and cancer.
+The major focus areas are cellular and molecular immunology and hematology, pathogenesis, and cancer.
 Students entering the program may design a course of study from one of these areas through a combination of selected course work and research activities.

-A total of 90 credit hours, of which a minimum of 26 credit hours must be in courses other than research.
-In addition to 3 rotations (G718 Research in Biomedical Science, 6 cr.), each student will take at least 20 credits of coursework, including the 6 core courses (12 credits) required in the IBME curriculum (G715 Biomedical Science I – Biochemical Basis of Biological Processes [3 cr.], G716 Biomedical Science II – Molecular Biology and Genetics [3 cr.], G717 Biomedical Science III – Cellular Basis of Systems Biology [3 cr.], G655 Research Communications Seminar [1 cr.], G855 Experimental Design and Research Biostatistics [1 cr.], and G505 Responsible Conduct of Research [1 cr.]), and at least 3 courses (5 cr.) chosen from courses suggested within a focus area of Immunology, Pathogenesis, or Cancer: G729 Introduction to Immunological Systems (1 cr.), G728 Fundamental Concepts of Infection and Pathogenesis (1 cr.), G852 Concepts of Cancer Biology (2 cr.), G720 Stem Cell Biology (1 cr.), J807 Current Topics in Immunology (2 cr.), J829 Current Topics in the Molecular Genetics of Microorganisms (2 cr.), and J842 Neoplastic Determinants (2 cr.).
+A total of 90 credit hours, of which a minimum of 26 credit hours must be in courses other than dissertation research.
+In addition to 3 rotations (G718 Research in Biomedical Science, 6 cr.), each student will take at least 20 credits of coursework, including the 6 core courses (12 credits) required in the IBMG curriculum (G715 Biomedical Science I – Biochemical Basis of Biological Processes [3 cr.], G716 Biomedical Science II – Molecular Biology and Genetics [3 cr.], G717 Biomedical Science III – Cellular Basis of Systems Biology [3 cr.], G655 Research Communications Seminar [1 cr.], G855 Experimental Design and Research Biostatistics [1 cr.], and G505 Responsible Conduct of Research [1 cr.]).
+An additional 8 credits of relevant course work is required, including the completion of 3 courses from an area of focus within the Department.
+The following courses are suggested for fulfilling the requirement for training in the focus areas of Immunology, Pathogenesis, or Cancer: G729 Introduction to Immunological Systems (1 cr.), G728 Fundamental Concepts of Infection and Pathogenesis (1 cr.), G852 Concepts of Cancer Biology (2 cr.), G720 Stem Cell Biology (1 cr.), J807 Current Topics in Immunology (2 cr.), J829 Current Topics in the Molecular Genetics of Microorganisms (2 cr.), and J842 Neoplastic Determinants (2 cr.).
+Students and their advisory committee should decide together on additional relevant elective courses.

 Overall average of at least a B (3.0).